cysouw/diathesis/text/c10_participle.md

 ### [ DN | NA ] *haben+Partizip* Intransitive possessor passive {#sec:participles-intransitive-haben-passive}

 A few incidental intransitive verbs allow for a special variant of the possessor passive diathesis [@sec:participles-haben-passive].
-In the possessor passive, the possessor of an accusative object [@next a] is remapped to nominative subject [@next c].
+In the possessor passive (*Pertinenzpassiv*), the possessor of an accusative object [@next a] is remapped to nominative subject [@next c].
 This is only possible with possessors that can alternatively be expressed as a dative [@next b].

 ::: ex
 - Der Friseur schneidet meine Haare.